SheetJS/docs.sheetjs.com/docz/docs/03-demos/02-extendscript.md

 3) File > File Info ... and confirm there is an Author.
 If not, set to `SheetJS`

 4) File > Scripts > write and use the popup to select the Documents folder.
-   Enter `SheetJSPSTest.xlsx` and hit "Save"
+   Enter `SheetJSPSTest.xlsx` and press "Save"

 4) An alert will confirm that the file was created: